 Welcome home.
-Rates.ca is Canada's premier destination for the best auto, travel and property insurance rates.
+Rates.ca is Canada's premier destination for finding the best auto, travel and property insurance rates.

-We are your one-stop shop for finding not only the property insurance coverage you're looking for, but also the best property insurance rates.
-Rates.ca makes it easy to compare home insurance quotes, policies and providers; helping you to find the best coverage for your budget and needs.
+We are your one-stop site for finding the property insurance coverage you're looking for at the lowest rates.
+Rates.ca makes it easy for you to compare home insurance quotes, policies and providers.
 Home sweet home is even sweeter when you have the peace of mind that comes with knowing your home and your valuables are protected.Compare home insurance quotes today

 Whether you rent or own, protecting your property matters.
 All it takes is a few minutes to get property insurance quotes from many of Canada's leading property insurance providers.